APNIC-Labs/draft-kskroll-sentinel/README.md

    the CD bit on all forwarded queries, then this resolver is acting in a manner that is identical to a standalone resolver.

+Huston, et al.           Expires January 3, 2019                [Page 8]

+Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018

    A more complex case is where all of the following conditions hold:

    o  Both the validating resolver and the forwarder target resolver
       support this trusted key sentinel mechanism

    o  The local resolver's queries do not have the CD bit set

-Huston, et al.          Expires December 13, 2018               [Page 8]

-Internet-Draft         DNSSEC Trusted Key Sentinel             June 2018

    o  The trusted key state differs between the forwarding resolver and
       the forwarder target resolver